lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 For more check out my <a href="files/JiyoungLee_CV.pdf">CV</a>.

 **Recruiting Undergraduate Intern/ Graduate Master, PhD**:
 I am always looking for undergraduate interns, and graduate students to collaborate with!
-If you are interested in doing a cool multimodal learning project, please send me an email introducing yourself and describing your research interests and experience.
+If you are interested in doing cool multimodal learning research, please send me an email introducing yourself and describing your research interests and experience.

 -----------